thuvaragak/apriltag_localization/README.md

 1. Install ROS2 gazebo & apriltag dependencies and clone https://github.com/blackcoffeerobotics/bcr_bot in your ros2 workspace.

-2. Clone this repo and Replace the world & bcr_bot urdf files with respect to the original files in bcr_bot package  & build it.
+2. Clone this repo and replace the world & bcr_bot urdf files with respect to the original files in the bcr_bot package  & build it.

 3. Launch the robot and run:
 ```